diazelena325/hacker_news_list/README.md

 Individual Story: https://hacker-news.firebaseio.com/v0/item/{itemId}.json

 ### Difficulties & Things to work on
 I had some difficulty with setting the types for the data from the API call and mapping to Newstory in Listings.tsx leaving the type 'any' in order to load the stories.
+This is found in components folder, NewsStory.tsx:
 ```
 export function NewsStory( { listingId }: { [key: string]: any })
 ```